SoDOOManiac/So-Doom/README.md

 ### New cheat codes

- * `TNTWEAP` followed by a weapon number gives or removes this weapon (8 = Chainsaw, 9 = SSG).
+ * `TNTWEAP` or `TW` followed by a weapon number gives or removes this weapon (8 = Chainsaw, 9 = SSG).
 Try to load Doom 1 with `DOOM2.WAD` as a PWAD and type `TNTWEAP9` to play the SSG in Doom 1.
- * `TNTAM` followed by a number gives the specified type of ammo (1-berserk pack, 2-5 - ammo corresponding to 1-4 lines in HUD, 0 takes away all ammo).
+ * `TA` followed by a number gives the specified type of ammo (1-berserk pack, 2-5 - ammo corresponding to 1-4 lines in HUD, 0 takes away all ammo).
  * `TNTEM`, `KILLEM` or `FHHALL` kill all monsters on the current map (and disables all cube spitters).
  * `SPECHITS` triggers all [Linedef actions](https://doomwiki.org/wiki/Linedef_type) on a map at once, no matter if they are enabled by pushing, walking over or shooting or whether they require a key or not.
 It also triggers all boss monster and Commander Keen actions if possible.
  * `NOTARGET` or `FHSHH` toggle deaf and blind monsters that do not act until attacked.